-The analysis previously in the SEE indicates that the proposed height variation will result in a development that is consistent with the objectives of the R2 Low Density Residential zone and the Height Standard clause within the LEP 2013.
+The analysis previously in the SEE indicates that the proposed height variation will result in a development that is consistent with the objectives of the IN1 General Industrial zone and the Height Standard clause within the LEP 2013.
+The development proposal will result in a gross floor area that will effectively match the resultant development volume to transport and other infrastructure for the site.